sharing my love for philanthropy, cooking, and adventure

 And with that little adventure, my month-long trek through the Upper Midwest comes to an end.
 What a summer to remember!

-Catch you on the road!
+Catch you on the Trail!

 Brown County State Park | Indiana